CoderDojo-Content/Intermediate-Unity/en/GUI.md

 1. The graphical User Interface (GUI) is how your game can display information to the player.
-You're going to add a menu and a score to your game.
+You're going to add a score to your game and make the player win or lose.

 2. Create an **UI Text** element (**GameObject > UI > Text**) and rename it "Score".
 In the "Score" **Inspector** there is a text box in the **Text Script** property.
 Change the text to "Score: 0".